Western-parotia/BookViewProject/README.md

 ![中文文档](./README-ZH.md)

-This is an Android-based reader project that uses a ViewGroup with custom RecyclerView and LayoutManager to achieve complete separation of animation and data binding, allowing for custom item views.
+This is a reader project for the Android platform.
+It is based on a custom RecyclerView within a ViewGroup and uses a custom LayoutManager.
+By arranging elements along the Z-axis, it achieves complete separation of reader animations and data binding, allowing for full customization of the ItemView.

-The project supports embedded images and video ads, as shown in the video below:
+It also supports embedding image and video advertisements.
+Please see the video below for an example of the effects:

 https://user-images.githubusercontent.com/13959965/230751166-a72e1f4b-317b-47a7-aa1c-bbc70ca34f13.mp4